alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 </script>

-In the example above, we run the "Price" column values through an "unfilter" function which returns a JavaScript `Number` and parses out the comma seperator.
-Likewise, we then run it through a rendering filter which re-inserts the comma when rendering the number back to the DOM.
+In the example above, we run the "Price" column values through an "reader" function which returns a JavaScript `Number` and parses out the comma seperator.
+Likewise, we then run it through a rendering "writer" which re-inserts the comma when rendering the number back to the DOM.

 Sometimes, we need one column to sort based on some other attribute.